What is a corporate credit card program?

 Approval processes also differ.
 Corporate card programs review the company's financials, bank activity, and revenue, while business credit cards rely on personal credit history.
 Rewards and benefits vary as well: corporate cards emphasize controls, reporting, and software integrations; business cards focus more on perks designed for individual owners.

-Other types of corporate cards
+Types of corporate cards

 - Corporate expense management cards: Corporate expense management cards help teams control and consolidate a wide range of business expenses

-Benefits of implementing a corporate card program
+Benefits of a corporate card program

 Corporate card programs give finance teams real-time visibility into company spending by pulling transactions into a centralized dashboard with merchant details, amounts, and cardholder information.
 This transparency helps you spot unusual purchases quickly, understand spending patterns, and make more informed budget decisions across departments.